Too young? Teenage model spurs age debate in fashion

 In Paris, the focus this year has been health, with France passing a law banning excessively thin models.

-"I think you should start modeling at 18," British model Neelam Gill, 20, said.
+"I think you should start modelling at 18," British model Neelam Gill, 20, said.
 "I cannot imagine going all around the world on your own.
 It would be so much pressure."

 Dior has not publicly commented on Mechetner's employment and other maisons have also used teenage models.
 Lily-Rose Depp, actor Johnny Depp's 16-year old daughter, models Chanel eyewear.